Returning Moms- Gear up or Give up!!!

 Before any of these

 First, ask yourself- Do you want to return?

 - Why do you want to return?
 The reason defines your commitment level to return.
 Done half-heartedly, the job search will land up nowhere further adding to your woes.
 You have to be truly convinced that you want to get back to your career and financial independence.
 It's great to think about getting back, difficult to commit.
-Do you care organizations with more flexibility and work-life balance or a big paycheck is all that you are looking for?
+Are you seeking organizations with more flexibility and work-life balance, or a big paycheck is all that you are looking for?

-- How much time commitment will work best for you now that you have kids to look after?
+- How much time can you commit now that you have kids to look after?
 Many women don’t want to go back to the high-powered, high-stress job they had before kids.
-Are you looking for full-time, part- time, work from home or flex time?
-Every organization follows different policies wrt to these, hence it's advisable to narrow your search and move accordingly.
-Getting hired for a full-time role when you were looking for a work from home option will only make things complicated for you.
-Remember, you have an additional pressure on you to prove your mettle all over again and getting into the right spot with the right expectation should be your first step.
+Are you looking for full-time, part-time, work from home, or flex time?
+Every organization follows different policies; hence it's advisable to narrow your search and move accordingly.
+Getting hired for a full-time role when looking for a work-from-home option will only make things complicated.
+Remember, you have additional pressure on you to prove your mettle repeatedly, and getting into the right spot with the right expectation should be your first step.

 - What is the social support system available to you?
 It’s not a great idea to get a job first and then wonder who should take care of kids when you are away.